xarvh/nevolve/NOTES.md

 - When the last Ship of a Generation is destroyed, a new Generation of Ships are spawned, depending on how much X was produced by the previous generation.
 - There is a maximum number of ships in the new Generation, any excess X is used to push the new Ship's development forward.
 - The Ships stay in formation and execute the same commands.

+?
+Parallel generations: when one ship is destroyed, a new one is spawned by crossing two surviving ones ?
+If all are destroyed, maybe respawn a new generation?

 Evo-Devo: